jalvaradoo/webpage-jalvarado/content/authors/admin/_index.md

     url: https://economics.northwestern.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include industrial organization, environmental regulation.
+bio: My research interests include industrial organization and environmental economics.

 # Interests to show in About widget
 interests: